BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 If you haven’t already had your mid-pregnancy ultrasound, you will very soon, since this prenatal test happens between weeks 18 and 22.
 This is a detailed ultrasound—you’ll see parts of baby you might not have dreamed possible, including the chambers of their heart, the kidneys, the brain hemispheres and even the sex organs—which means if you haven’t learned baby’s sex yet, you may be able to find out during the 20-week ultrasound (if you’d like).
 The technician and OB will look to see that everything seems to be developing properly and that baby’s growth is on track for a 20-week fetus.

-If you’re 20 weeks pregnant with twins, the ultrasound technician will check to see if babies’ heads are approximately the same size.
+If you’re 20 weeks pregnant with twins, the ultrasound technician will check to see if babies’ weights are approximately the same size.
 If they aren’t, more measurements will be taken to be sure neither twin is having growth problems.

 ADVERTISEMENT